 I like the simple route:

 Place dried chilies on a microwave-safe plate and microwave on high power in 15-second increments until pliable and toasted-smelling, about 30 seconds total.
 Transfer to a 2-quart microwave-safe liquid measuring cup or bowl.
-Add half of chicken broth and chipotle chilies, cover with plastic wrap, and microwave on high power until gently simmering, about 5 minutes.
+Add the 1qt chicken broth and chipotle chilies, cover with plastic wrap, and microwave on high power until gently simmering, about 5 minutes.
 Remove from microwave and set aside for 5 minutes.
 Transfer chilies and liquid to blender and blend, starting on the lowest possible setting and gradually increasing speed to high (make sure to hold the lid down with a clean kitchen towel or a potholder to prevent it from blowing out).
 Blend until smooth, about 1 minute.

 - 4 pounds beef chuck, trimmed of excess gristle and fat, cut into thick steaks